programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 When tokenizing texts, you can also exclude stopwords.
 Stopwords are words which may hold little significance to text analysis, such as very common words like “the” or “and.”
 SpaCy has a built-in dictionary of stopwords which you can access.
 You can also add or remove your own stopwords, as shown below:

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY10.png" caption="Figure 10: Stopword dictionary outputs after removing and adding words" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY10.png" caption="Figure 10: Stopword dictionary outputs after removing and adding words" %}

 To tokenize texts without stopwords, follow the same process above using nlp.pipe, but only append tokens to list that are NOT included in stopwords list and append these to a new row in the DataFrame.